harryhdt/svelte-simple-form/documentation.md

 Check [Documentation](https://github.com/harryhdt/svelte-simple-form-validators)

 This package includes **multiple validator implementations**, one of which is based on the **Standard Schema** specification.

-This allows integration with schema libraries such as:
+This allows seamless integration with schema libraries such as:

 - Zod
 - Valibot